juliano/juliano.github.io/_posts/2019-12-19-functional-scala-london-2019-day-2.md

 {% include figure image_path="assets/images/funscala2019/ghostdogpr.jpg" caption="Caliban derives the schema from basic types" %}

-The talk was a general overview of the lib's capabilities, plus plans for the future.
+The talk was a general overview of Caliban's capabilities, and plans for the future.
 It's the sort of lib important to prove the maturity level of Scala ecosystem.

 [Slides available here](https://www.slideshare.net/PierreRicadat/designing-a-functional-graphql-library-204680947)

 ## Macros and Environmental Effects, by Maxim Schuwalow

-A talk about how to eliminate boilerplate code in the ZIO environment, using [ZIO Macros](https://github.com/zio/zio-macros)
+A talk about how to eliminate boilerplate code in the ZIO environment, using [ZIO Macros](https://github.com/zio/zio-macros).

 {% include figure image_path="assets/images/funscala2019/mix_ab.jpg" caption="One primitive, no magic!" %}